niess/pumas-docs/docs/docs/tutorials.md

 The context is configured for an hybrid energy loss scheme without transverse transport, i.e. à la [MUM](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.64.074015).
-For the sake of clarity errors are not handled.
+For the sake of clarity errors are handled by the default PUMAS error handler.
 {: .justify}